Zeppelins-Forever/gui-dlp/README.md

 auto-py-to-exe (https://pypi.org/project/auto-py-to-exe/), or just use one of my releases.

-It runs in both Windows and Linux (macOS as of yet untested).
-For Linux users, you may have to install "Tk" (Tkinter module for Python) before running the python3 script.
-A couple of features do not work exactly as intended in Linux (terminal window not showing with download progress), but core functionality still seems to operate smoothly.
+It is designed with Windows in mind (Linux and macOS not thoroughly tested).
+For experimental Linux users, you may have to install "Tk" (Tkinter module for Python) before running the python3 script.
+A couple of features may not work exactly as intended in Linux (terminal window not showing with download progress), but core functionality may still be intact.
 Not thoroughly tested, however, so beware of bugs.

 --------------------------------------------------------------------